 The system specification now serves both as a starting point for the development of the SSHOC Marketplace and as a communications tool within the project and externally.
 Over the course of the agile development of the Marketplace, the system specification will evolve as it contributes to a growing number of SSHOC outcomes.

-A more extensive post on the specifications of the Marketplace that are interesting to researchers and DARIAH’s role in the development will follow soon.
+A more extensive post on the specifications of the Marketplace that are interesting to researchers and on DARIAH’s role in the development will follow soon.

 You can read the Deliverable 7.1 System Specification_SSH Open Marketplace here.